 Updates to Category 2

 In the past, Category 2 funds (previously Priority 2) were not guaranteed to be available for everyone so most districts did not even bother applying for them.
 Now every school, regardless of discount rate or size, has some amount of Category 2 funding available.
-Unless you violate any E-rate rules during your procurement, your Category 2 funding requests will be approved.
+If you file for cost-effective, Category 2 eligible equipment and services and follow all E-rate filing rules, your Category 2 funding requests will be approved.

 Utilizing the Funds